veritrans/vtweb-magento/README.md

 2 - Locate the root Magento directory of your shop via FTP connection

-3 - Copy the 'app' and 'skin' folders into magento root folder
+3 - Copy the 'app', 'lib' and 'skin' folders into magento root folder

 4 - Run the following SQL commands on your shop's magento database: